WORKPLACE PENSIONS – AUTO ENROLMENT: EMPLOYER DUTIES

 * Has a right to join but employers do not have to contribute

-For auto enrolment pension schemes, the minimum contributions that both the employee and employer must contribute are being introduced gradually over time, based on a percentage of total earnings.
+For auto enrolment pension schemes, the minimum contributions that both the employee and employer must contribute are usually based on a percentage of total earnings.

 After you have chosen a scheme you must write to all your workers telling them what’s happening and what their rights are.
 You will need to review your payroll arrangements and make sure their data is up to date.
 You need to pay the correct contributions on time to your staff pension scheme.
 Employees’ contributions will be deducted from them through the payroll, therefore employers, their payroll department and the pension provider will all have to work closely together.